Kentucky vs. Iowa Citrus Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 Over/Under Insights

-- Kentucky and its opponents have gone over the current 44-point total in nine of 12 games (75%) this season.
+- Kentucky's games this season have gone over 44 points nine of 12 times.

-- Iowa's games have gone over 44 points in six of 13 chances this season.
+- Iowa and its opponents have combined to score more than 44 points in six of 13 games this season.

-- The combined points per game average of the two teams, 57.2, is 13.2 points greater than Saturday's over/under.
+- The two teams combine to average 57.2 points per game, 13.2 more than the total in this contest.

 - The 41.3 combined points per game that these two squads have allowed this season are 2.7 fewer than the 44 total in this contest.